 SPECIAL GROUP: Performance of best samba schools in Rio (Feb 15th and 16th)

 Champion’s Parade: Saturday, February 21st (Champion plus 5 runner-ups)

 Start planning your trip to Brazil’s Carnival!
-Contact our team of travel experts for more information about travel services, tickets and discounts for the Carnival in Rio de Janeiro, Brazil.
+Contact our team of travel experts for more information.